milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 that when inferring types to apply a polymorphic method the Scala compiler will only ever match types of the same kinds or arities.
-In this case we're hoping to match the type `Int => Int`, which desugars to `Function1[Int, Int]`, against `M[t]` &mdash; the concrete type has an outer type constructor which has two type arguments whereas the type variable has a single type argument and because of that the compiler won't line those up for us.
-The technical term for "lining up types" is _unification_.
-It's also helpful to thinking of the job the compiler is doing here as a solving an equation &mdash; solve for type variables `M[t]` and `A` such that `M[A]` is equal to `Function1[Int, Int]`.
+In this case we're hoping to match the type `Int => Int`, which desugars to `Function1[Int, Int]`, against `M[t]` &mdash; the concrete type has an outer type constructor which has two type arguments whereas the type variable has a single type argument and because of that the compiler won't line those up for us (the technical term for "lining up types" is _unification_).
+It's also helpful to think of the job the compiler is doing here as a solving an equation &mdash; "solve for type variables `M[t]` and `A` such that `M[A]` is equal to `Function1[Int, Int]`".
 With that in mind, the error message above is comprehensible, even if we'd like the compiler to try a bit harder to find a solution.

 ### Explore with grep and println